 Field education is considered to be a critical component of a student's preparatory work for becoming a professional social worker.
 Field placements are designed to be challenging, growth-producing, instructive and conducive to the application of theory to practice.
 In other words, both student and field instructor are expected to develop a "spirit of inquiry and curiosity, wherein each is challenged to critically reflect upon his/her actions and re-examine underlying beliefs, values, and theoretical constructs".
 (Brookfield 1986, p.
 143).

 Social Work students are placed in a variety of settings locally and regionally including adoption agencies, therapeutic foster care, homeless shelters, justice system, schools, hospitals, nursing homes, mental health centers, youth facilities, child welfare agencies and various non-profit social service organizations such as East Alabama AIDS Outreach, United Way and the Boys and Girls Clubs of Greater Lee County.
-A complete listing of agencies used in the past and ideas for alternative internship sites can be viewed at Angie Burque's office-7016 Haley Center.
+Contact the field education director for a complete listing of agencies used in the past and ideas for alternative internship sites.

 Field Education Contacts:

 Professor Angie Colvin Burque, Director of Field Education, firstname.lastname@example.org

 Dr. Julie Wells, Assistant Director of Field Education, email@example.com

 Professor Shakita Brooks Jones, Faculty Field Liaison, firstname.lastname@example.org